kndndrj/nvim-projector/README.md

       opt = '',
     },
   },
-  -- map of outputs per mode (for available outputs see OUTPUTS.md) outputs = {
+  -- map of outputs per mode (for available outputs see "Outputs" section in README.md) outputs = {
     task = 'builtin',
     debug = 'dap',